xsc/peripheral/README.md

 ### `defcomponent`

-In cases where a component consists of one or multiple independent entities, the `defcomponent` macro can provide a concise way of defining it.
+The `defcomponent` macro can provide a concise way of defining components.
 By providing dependencies (i.e. components or pieces of data that have to be initialized in advance) and stateful fields separately, startup and shutdown functions can be generated automatically.

 ```clojure